SJA Legal Assistance Portal

 Labor Law Services

-1. The Fort Detrick Office of the Staff Judge Advocate (OSJA) gives labor law advice to Army commanders and supervisors assigned to Fort Detrick and the subordinate commands of the US Army Medical Research and Materiel Command.
+1. The Fort Detrick Office of the Staff Judge Advocate (OSJA) gives labor law advice to Army commanders and supervisors assigned to Fort Detrick and the Army based subordinate commands of the US Army Medical Research and Development Command.
 When formal administrative complaints are filed, the OSJA designates a labor counselor to represent the command before the US Merit Systems Protection Board (MSPB), US Federal Labor Relations Authority (FLRA), and US Equal Employment Opportunity Commission (EEOC).

 2. Management - Employee Relations and Employment Discipline.

-1. MSPB jurisdiction.
+a.
+MSPB jurisdiction.
 In the instance of non-probationary employees, the case may possibly be appealed to the MSPB for review.
 To qualify for MSPB review, the employee must demonstrate that the board has jurisdiction.
 One example of jurisdiction is a disciplinary action in excess of fourteen (14) days suspension or demotion.

-3. Negotiated grievance/ Arbitration.
+c.
+Negotiated grievance/ Arbitration.
 Employees who are members of a bargaining unit will have rights set out in a negotiated bargaining agreement.
 In addition to the right to file complaints with the MSPB or the EEOC, these employees may also have the right to use their designated union representative to invoke a negotiated grievance or arbitration process.

 3. Complaints of discrimination against a member of a protected class